 If your GP feels you may have a sleep problem you will be referred to a sleep specialist.
 Many patients have IH for many years without knowing it.
 To determine if you have IH or another sleep disorder (e.g. narcolepsy), you may have a "Multiple Sleep Latency Test" in a clinic that does sleep studies.

-There is no cure but many people can control the symptoms of IH symptoms (at least in part) with medication.
+There is no cure but many people can control the symptoms of IH (at least in part) with medication.
 As more is learnt about the systems in the brain that control sleeping and waking, there is the promise that new drugs will be developed for IH.
+A medication that increases dopamine and norephinephrine in the wake promoting centres of the brain, Modafanil, will help some people with IH symptoms.
 In most cases, IH persists but it seems that in 10-15% of cases it will resolve by itself.

 You need to adapt your lifestyle.
 Try to work out a system for being able to wake up in time for things you need to do during the day (e.g. using more than one alarm, asking friends and family to help, morning light).
-Avoid situations where it is a danger to be sleepy, such as driving (see drowsy driving).
-If you plan your naps during the day, this may help.
+Avoid situations where it is a danger in being sleepy, such as driving (see drowsy driving).
+If you can plan your naps during the day this may help.
 But how much this works varies from person to person.
 Keep the same sleep hours each night.
-If you feel depressed about being sleepy, then seek help.
+If the IH symptoms make you feel depressed, then seek help.

 This is an excellent, very comprehensive and up-to-date guide to the disorder with a range of excellent links.

-Advocating, raising awareness, educating & providing support for the rare neurological sleep disorder, Idiopathic Hypersomnolence (Idiopathic Hypersomnia).
+Advocating, raising awareness, educating & providing support for Idiopathic Hypersomnolence (Idiopathic Hypersomnia).